jboss-developer/jboss-eap-quickstarts/helloworld-mdb/README.md

 If you have not yet done so, you must [Configure Maven](../README.md#configure-maven) before testing the quickstarts.

-Start JBoss EAP 6.1 with the Full Profile
+Start the JBoss Server with the Full Profile
 ---------------

 1. Open a command line and navigate to the root of the JBoss server directory.